Research / Drift & reality

 Humidity and temperature (SHT40) are tracked as first-class confounders, not afterthoughts, so the model can learn what to ignore.

-This is the question we care about most: real drift across humidity, sensor aging, and background air — the central target of the bench and chamber experiments.
+The question we care about most — real drift across humidity, sensor aging, and background air — is the central target of the experiments now starting.